wolkenheim/json-serializer/README.md

 It will be always be JSON parsing.
 And I´m not aiming for the best library that handles all edge cases.
 But a proof of concept that will work.

-Is there an alternative approach so solve this?
+Is there an alternative approach to solve this?
 Yes, your classes can implement the interface [jsonSerializable](https://www.php.net/manual/en/jsonserializable.jsonserialize.php) This works out of the box and no libraries are needed.